spencermountain/somehow/README.md

-a collection of Svelte components that generate some common infographics.
+a collection of Svelte components that generate infographics, in the same style.

 These were built for creating graphics on [thensome.how](http://thensome.how/), but may be useful to others, perhaps just for copy+pasting.

 **Design choices:**
 * responsive-width, whenever possible
+* automatically set scales from given data (whenver possible)
 * HTML (over SVG), whenever possible
 * re-used [color-schemes](https://spencermounta.in/spencer-color/) *from spencer-color*
 * broken into declarative Components, whenever possible
 * d3 sometimes (whenever possible)
-* suggested background color of `#fbfbfb`
+* assumed white background color (`#fbfbfb`)

 <img height="25px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>